microsoft/azure-spring-boot/documentdb/spring-data-azure-documentdb/README.md

     }
 }
 ```
 `id` field will be used as document id in Azure DocumentDB.
-If you want use another field like `emailAddress` as document id, just annotate that field with @Id annotation.
+If you want use another field like `emailAddress` as document `id`, just annotate that field with `@Id` annotation.

 ```
 public class User {